Neural Representations for Modeling Variation in Speech: Methods

 \subsubsection{MFCC-based acoustic distance calculation}

 For the Speech Accent Archive recordings, the MFCC-based differences between the individual non-native speakers and native English speakers were available from \citet{acoustic-measure}.
-For the native Dutch speakers dataset, we calculate these differences following the same approach.
+For the native Dutch speakers dataset, and the Norwegian dataset, we calculate these differences following the same approach.
 In short, this consists of comparing 39-dimensional MFCCs of pronunciations of the same word (by two speakers) to obtain the acoustic difference between the pronunciations.
-We use dynamic time warping for comparing the MFCCs \citep{muller2007dynamic}.
-This is an algorithm widely used to compare sequences of speech features.
-The non-native-likeness is computed in the same way as for the Levenshtein distance algorithm, explained in the previous section.
+We use dynamic time warping to compare the MFCCs \citep{giorgino2009}.
+This algorithm is widely used to compare sequences of speech features by computing the minimum cumulative distance (i.e.~the shortest path) through a cost matrix that contains the Euclidean distance between every pair of points in the feature representations.
+To account for durational differences between the pronunciations, we normalize the minimum cumulative distance by the length of the feature representations.
+See \citet{acoustic-measure} for more details.
+Finally, the non-native-likeness is computed in the same way as for the Levenshtein distance algorithm, explained in the previous section.